Module 12: Landlord Access, Documentation & Record-Keeping – LandlordPass

 Document Retention — What to Keep and For How Long

 BC does not specify a single retention period for all tenancy records.
 However, the Limitation Act sets a basic limitation period of 2 years for most civil claims, and the RTB can hear some applications within that window.
-For tax purposes, CRA requires 6 years of records.
-The safe standard is: keep everything for the duration of the tenancy plus 6-7 years after it ends.
+For tax purposes, CRA requires 6 years of records (Form T776).
+The safe standard: keep everything for the duration of the tenancy plus 6–7 years after it ends.

 DocumentRetention PeriodStorage Notes